 Didanosine may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Keep didanosine capsules in the container they came in, tightly closed, and out of reach of children.
 Store them at room temperature and away from excess heat and moisture (not in the bathroom).
-Keep didanosine liquid in the refrigerator, closed tightly, and throw away any unused medication after 30 days.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Keep didanosine liquid in the refrigerator, closed tightly, and dispose of any unused medication after 30 days.

 In case of emergency/overdose

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 Symptoms of overdose may include the following: